top of page

 Hurghada International Airport (HRG): Located along the Red Sea, HRG serves as a key entry point for tourists heading to the beaches and resorts of Hurghada, El Gouna, and Marsa Alam.
 Airport transfers are typically arranged by resorts, or you can catch a taxi or bus to your destination.

-Sharm El Sheikh International Airport (SSH): This airport is the main hub for travelers heading to the resort town of Sharm El Sheikh on the Sinai Peninsula.
+Sharm El Sheikh International Airport (SSH): This airport is the main hub for travellers heading to the resort town of Sharm El Sheikh on the Sinai Peninsula.
 It's popular among divers and those looking to enjoy the Red Sea’s pristine waters.
 Transfers can be pre-arranged with your accommodation or handled through local taxis and buses.

 Luxor International Airport (LXR): If you're visiting the ancient sites of Luxor, including the Valley of the Kings and Karnak Temple, you'll likely fly into LXR.
 From the airport, taxis are readily available to take you to your hotel or directly to the sites.